 Once there, he became so listless that his team started feeding him up to 175 pounds of fish per day, and Keiko got handouts until the day he died.

 The friendly, 25-foot whale swam up to small boats, and seemed to welcome people to swim with him and even crawl up on his back.
 Keiko became so popular that authorities banned people from approaching him and toured schools asking people to stay away.

 The popularity made training a struggle for his keepers, who had been trying to keep fans away in the hope that Keiko, feeling a need to socialize, would seek out wild killer whales.

-still came to see him, and Keiko seemed to like it.
+But people still came to see him, and Keiko seemed to like it.

 In December 2002, Keiko's caretakers led him to Taknes Bay, a clear, calm pocket of coastal water deep enough that it doesn't freeze in winter.
 The bay is along orca migration routes and is more remote something his handlers hoped would force Keiko to seek out his own kind.

 Keepers fed him there, but he was free to roam, and often did at night.
 In February, he swam under ice for the first time, apparently panicked and hurt himself trying to break through.